Internet access: Integrated Services Digital Network

 Integrated Services Digital Network (ISDN) is a switched telephone service capable of transporting voice and digital data, and is one of the oldest Internet access methods.
 ISDN has been used for voice, video conferencing, and broadband data applications.
 ISDN was very popular in Europe, but less common in North America.
 Its use peaked in the late 1990s before the availability of DSL and cable modem technologies.

 Basic rate ISDN, known as ISDN-BRI, has two 64 kbit/s "bearer" or "B" channels.
 These channels can be used separately for voice or data calls or bonded together to provide a 128 kbit/s service.
 Multiple ISDN-BRI lines can be bonded together to provide data rates above 128 kbit/s.
 Primary rate ISDN, known as ISDN-PRI, has 23 bearer channels (64 kbit/s each) for a combined data rate of 1.5 Mbit/s (US standard).
 An ISDN E1 (European standard) line has 30 bearer channels and a combined data rate of 1.9 Mbit/s.
+ISDN has been replaced by DSL technology, and it required special telephone switches at the service provider.

 Leased lines

 Leased lines are dedicated lines used primarily by ISPs, business, and other large enterprises to connect LANs and campus networks to the Internet using the existing infrastructure of the public telephone network or other providers.
 Delivered using wire, optical fiber, and radio, leased lines are used to provide Internet access directly as well as the building blocks from which several other forms of Internet access are created.

 T-carrier technology dates to 1957 and provides data rates that range from 56 and 64 kbit/s (DS0) to 1.5 Mbit/s (DS1 or T1), to 45 Mbit/s (DS3 or T3).
 A T1 line carries 24 voice or data channels (24 DS0s), so customers may use some channels for data and others for voice traffic or use all 24 channels for clear channel data.
 A DS3 (T3) line carries 28 DS1 (T1) channels.
 Fractional T1 lines are also available in multiples of a DS0 to provide data rates between 56 and 1,500 kbit/s.
-T-carrier lines require special termination equipment that may be separate from or integrated into a router or switch and which may be purchased or leased from an ISP.
+T-carrier lines require special termination equipment such as Data service units that may be separate from or integrated into a router or switch and which may be purchased or leased from an ISP.
 In Japan the equivalent standard is J1/J3.
 In Europe, a slightly different standard, E-carrier, provides 32 user channels (64 kbit/s) on an E1 (2.0 Mbit/s) and 512 user channels or 16 E1s on an E3 (34.4 Mbit/s).